 I would say this is a great choice if you are on a budget.

-It has a bigger front wheels to make cruising easier and the ride smoother.
+Its 120mm front wheel makes cruising easier and the ride smoother.

-It weighs 2.7kg which is on the heavier side, so it would be harder for adults to carry.
-However it is foldable which will make it easier and better for storing too.
+It weighs 2.7kg which is light and no problem for adults to carry.
+It is foldable which will make it easier to carry, transport and store.

-He had been using a 3 wheel scooter for a while but received this one for his 4th birthday and just used it straightaway without any problems.
+My eldest son and nephew both graduated onto a 2 wheel scooter at age 4.
+They had both been using a 3 wheel scooter for a while but received a 2 wheel scooter for their 4th birthday and just used it straightaway without any problems.